saraper/Supplementary_material/README.md

 # Supplementary_material
-Supplementary material of IBD-IEC logical model including results from Enrichment analysis in R, RNAseq expression data, GINsim file and Jupyter file.
+Supplementary material of the IBD-IEC logical model including results from Enrichment analysis in R, RNAseq expression data, GINsim file and Jupyter file.